GreatCowBASIC/Help/output/md/serial_rs232_buffer_ring.md

     #DEFINE bkbhit (next_in <> next_out)

     // Define the Buffer
-    Dim buffer( BUFFER_SIZE - 1 ) // we will use element 0 in the array as part of out buffer
+    Dim buffer( BUFFER_SIZE - 1 ) // we will use element 0 in the array as part of our buffer

     // Call init the buffer
     InitBufferRing